by Joe Sobran

 Another way to put it is that a lecherous governor could have sized up

-But Paul Jones may also stand as a symbol of something larger than the admittedly large class of women who have received Bill Clintons attentions.
+But Paula Jones may also stand as a symbol of something larger than the admittedly large class of women who have received Bill Clintons attentions.
 She belongs to the class of people who fall into a peculiar twilight zone just above the victimhood line, so to speak.

 Some people earn just enough money to disqualify them for welfare.
 They get little attention and less pity.
 In the same way, some whites are ineligible for the aid and solicitude that go to minority group members at the same income and education level, and some women women of modest means, heavy makeup, and big hair dont qualify for feminist sympathy.